Meta pixel

 Fixed penalties are set at £100 and 3 points to avoid court.
 Going to court means your penalty is decided by magistrates, who can impose higher fines, more points, and disqualification.
 The court also adds prosecution costs and victim surcharges.

-This speeding fine calculator UK gives you an idea of what you’re facing.
-But estimates and actual outcomes can differ, especially with proper legal representation.
+The speeding fine calculator UK gives you an idea of what you’re facing.
+But estimates and actual outcomes can differ, and they differ a lot more when you’ve got the right solicitor presenting your case.

 Call Scarsdale Solicitors on +44 (0) 161 660 6050 for a free consultation about your speeding case.